 This small group tour of Snæfellsnes includes a Driver/Guide/Photographer who will take photos of you during the Snæfellsnes tour.
 After the tour they will send you a set of 30 photos.
 The tour is limited to a maximum 6 guests.

-Our Snæfellsnes photo tours take you to some remote places and gives you time to explore with your camera while your photo guide judges the best routes and assists you with your photography.
-The main selling point of the Snæfellsnes peninsular is the incredible coastlines and lava fields.
+A good Snæfellsnes trip will take you to some of Iceland’s most remote place The most stunning attractions of the Snæfellsnes peninsular are the incredible west Iceland coastlines and lava fields.
 Catch the waves at the right time and you are guaranteed great looking photographs.

 Visit the district of Iceland’s biggest serial killer as well as some quaint churches.
 You will experience Icelandic hospitality in tiny fishing villages as you get a taste of Iceland.

-Our 10 hour trip of Iceland’s Snæfellsnes Peninsular is a good value adventure.
-As the setting for Jule’s Verne’s “Journey to the center of the earth”, the magic will also hit you from time to time as we explore the nooks and crannies of this crazy headland.
+A trip around West Iceland’s Snæfellsnes Peninsular is an Earthly adventure.
+As the setting for Jule’s Verne’s “Journey to the center of the earth”, the magic will also hit you from time to time as you explore the nooks and crannies of this crazy headland.
 Snæfellsnes is shaped by violent eruptions, the North Atlantic, the weather and generations of Icelanders.
-The highlight is often Kirkjufell (the most photographed mountain in Iceland), but there are amazing coastlines and lava fields to keep us busy before we get there.
+The highlight is often Kirkjufell (the most photographed mountain in Iceland), but there are amazing coastlines and lava fields to keep you busy before you get there.